phil9909/shalm/README.md

 ## Features

-* Calculate values read from `values.yaml`
+* Define APIs for helm charts
-* Calculate values to configure sub charts
+* Ease composition of charts
+* Control deployment by overriding methods
+* Compatible with helm
+* Share a common service like a database manager or an ingress between a set of sub charts
 * Use starlark methods in templates (replacement for `_helpers.tpl`)

-* Ability to define an API for each helm chart
-* Ease the configuration of sub charts
-* Share a common service like a database manager or an ingress between a set of subcharts
-* Support passing parameters to contrustor `chart("mariadb",instances=5,rootpassword='2324234')`
+## Installation

+go get

 ## Examples